Daily Temperature Reading – A Skill for Committed Relationships

 Early in her career, Dr. DeMaria became interested in a number of relationship skills programs, including Prepare-Enrich and PAIRS – Practical Application of Intimate Relationship Skills.
 For over 20 years she taught the PAIRS program to hundreds of participants.
 She also conducted research on helping distressed couples, published several professional books, and a bestselling health and wellness book with Reader’s Digest, The 7 Stages of Marriage.

-Dr. DeMaria trained and collaborated with her colleagues at Council for Relationships to develop the Relationship Checkup and Healthy Relationships and Wellness Programs, for which she served as the Director.
+Dr. DeMaria trained and collaborated with her colleagues at Council for Relationships to develop the Relationship Checkup and Healthy Relationships and Wellness Programs, for which she served as the Director prior to her retirement.